How to Use the Five Forces in This Life

-This is referring to the best type of Mahayana transference of mind.
-Transference of mind is powa (‘pho-ba) in Tibetan.
-The best type of powa is not when you imagine your mind shoots off the body and goes to some pure land, but to apply these five forces themselves.
-That’s the best transference of the mind into better circumstances for following the bodhisattva path in future lives.
-It’s important to remember actually.
-So, when we die, we apply these five forces again.
+Deportment means how we act.
+We have good deportment if we act properly in this critical situation of our death.
+Overall, this verse is referring to the best type of Mahayana transference of mind at the time of death, which is called powa (‘pho-ba) in Tibetan.
+The best type of powa is not when we imagine that our mind shoots out of the body and goes to some pure land, but it’s to apply the five forces themselves.
+That’s the best transference of the mind into better circumstances at the time of death, as it allows us to follow the bodhisattva path in future lives.
+So, when we die it’s important to remember to apply these five forces again.

-This is how Geshe Chekawa died, even with a stronger bodhisattva intention, which was, “May I be reborn in one of the hell realms in order to be able to help others there.”
-But the prayer has to be really sincere, because what usually happens as a result of such a prayer is that you’re born in one of these hell realms just for a very short time, and then immediately after that you get a very wonderful rebirth as a result of all the positive force that you built up.
-But if that’s the aim with the prayer, to just bounce into a hell briefly, and then get a really good rebirth after that, then this is not going to count as a bodhisattva practice.
-This is just for one’s own selfish purposes.
-One has to be really sincere with this type of practice, that one really wants to be reborn in one of the hells and really wants to help the beings there.
+In fact, this is how Geshe Chekawa died.
+He had an even stronger bodhisattva intention, which was, “May I be reborn in one of the hell realms in order to be able to help others there.”
+This prayer, though, has to be really sincere.
+What usually happens as a result of such a prayer is that we’re born in one of these hell realms just for a very short time, and then immediately after that we get a very wonderful rebirth because of all the positive force that we have built up.
+However, if the ultimate aim of the prayer is to just bounce into a hell briefly and then get a really good rebirth after that, this is not going to count as a bodhisattva practice, as this kind of intention is just for our own selfish purposes.
+We have to really want to be reborn in one of the hells and have a real desire to help the beings there.

-The second force is the force of the white seed at the time of death, which is to give everything away to others, so that we don’t die with heavy luggage, as it were.
-Because all our possessions and so on are just going to be considered junk and thrown in the garbage by our relatives who don’t want to have to deal with this.
-It’s much better to give it away now, while we can; and to not be attached to our own bodies – to give it away to the worms, or whatever it is that’s going to eat our bodies if we’re going to be buried in the ground, rather than being attached to it.
-If we’re very attached to our bodies – to use a horrible example – then we can be reborn as a worm ourselves, crawling in and out of our skeleton, and eating our flesh.
-To avoid that type of situation, it’s best to give now, while we can.
+The second force at the time of death is the force of the white seed, which is to give everything away to others, so that we don’t die with heavy luggage, as it were.
+We do this because all our possessions and so on are just going to be considered junk when we die and thrown away by our relatives who don’t want to have to deal with them.
+It’s much better to give away or get rid of things now, while we can.
+We should also not be attached to our own bodies.
+Rather, we should want to give them away to the worms, or to whatever it is that’s going to eat our bodies if we’re going to be buried in the ground.
+If we’re very attached to our bodies – to use a horrible example – we can be reborn as a worm, crawling in and out of our skeleton and eating our flesh.
+To avoid this type of situation, it’s best to give freely now, while we can.

 While giving importance to my path of deportment.

-Discussion about Praying to Be Reborn in a Pure Land
+Discussion: Praying to Be Reborn in a Pure Land